sharabhshukla/BendersLib/docs/source/api/benders.rst

     :inherited-members:
     :show-inheritance:

+.. _api-lshape:

 L-shaped Method
 --------------------------------------

-Please refer to :doc:`../tutorials/lshape` for its theory and the definition of optimality cut (:class:`ClassicalOC` for single-cut version, :class:`LShapedOC` for multi-cut version)) and feasibility cut (:class:`ClassicalFC`).
+Please refer to :doc:`../tutorials/lshape` for its theory and the definition of optimality cut (:class:`LShapedOC` for single-cut version, :class:`ClassicalOC` for multi-cut version) and feasibility cut (:class:`ClassicalFC`).
 Note that L-shaped method is a generalization of classical Benders decomposition applied to two-stage stochastic programming problems.
-Therefore, the Benders cuts used in L-shaped method are the same as those in classical Benders decomposition.
+Therefore, :class:`ClassicalOC` and :class:`ClassicalFC` are also used in the L-shaped method.

 .. autoclass:: LShapedOCGen
    :show-inheritance: